-- 1. The company uses a purchase policy for all materials including raw materials; this is based on the sustainable development strategy.
+- The company uses a purchase policy for all materials including raw materials; this is based on the sustainable development strategy.
 It implies that no human rights are violated, and that no products that are associated with animal experiments (as far as legally compatible) are used.
 It is based on the principles of sufficiency, efficiency and consistency. - 2.
-No raw material with petrochemical components is used as an ingredient for products excluding packaging, except for raw materials approved by the respective standard.
+No raw material with petrochemical components is used as an ingredient for products excluding packaging, except for raw materials approved by the respective standard. - 3.
+Packaging of the products comply with the packaging criteria in the appendix, are recyclable, PEFC, FSC or C2C certified or biodegradable (glass, paper, recyclable plastic).